Frequently Asked Admissions Questions

 Do you accept transfer students or students in advanced standing?

-Yes, but on a case-by-case basis.
+Technically, yes, but this is only for the University Program and it occurs very rarely.
 Read more about transfers on our Transfers and Advanced Standing page.

 Does CWRU Participate in SARA?